 Jan Machalski, Senior Lecturer in Professional Studies, is currently engaged in a PhD study at BGU that incorporates a life grid technique and re-told stories.
-She presented her paper entitled “A parent’s dilemma – a narrative study concerning experience of autism”, which explores the personal stories of parents dealing with autism in the family.
+She presented her paper entitled "A parent's dilemma - a narrative study concerning the experience of autism", which explores the personal stories of parents dealing with autism in the family.

 Caroline Meredith, Academic Leader for Flexible and Distributed Learning, is studying for a Professional Doctorate (EdD) at Nottingham University alongside her role at BGU and presented a research poster entitled "Career journeys of men becoming teaching assistants".
 The poster illustrates the use of life grid interviews and graphic storyboarding, to illuminate and understand participants' career motivations, experiences and aspirations.

-The conference offered both Jan and Caroline an opportunity to present their ideas within a specialist research community, and to network with and a receive feedback from other researchers using similar methodologies in diverse fields of practice.
+The conference offered both Jan and Caroline an opportunity to present their ideas within a specialist research community, and to network with and receive feedback from other researchers using similar methodologies in diverse fields of practice.